-- i) Gives verbal and written report at ASC and if unable to attend the ASC sends someone preferably a committee member to the ASC with one - ii) Advises ASC participants on NDANA policy - iii) The Policy committee will convene at 3pm before ASC each month.
-Anyone wishing to discuss possible motions for submission to the ASC are invited to attend this meeting or if any GSRs or GSR Alt.'s or others wanting to learn more about ASC policy or procedures are also invited to attend these meetings - iv) Receives "New Business" motions from ASC participants during the ASC meeting and reviews them for clarity and affected Policy - v) The NDANA Policy Committee funds may also be used to hold policy workshops ee) Campout Committee Chairperson Qualifications ff) Campout Committee Chairperson Responsibilities

-- i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps, Traditions and Concepts of NA - iv) Previous experience working on the Campout committee
+- Gives verbal and written report at ASC and if unable to attend the ASC sends someone - preferably a committee member - to the ASC with one - ii) Advises ASC participants on NDANA policy - iii) The Policy committee will convene at 3pm before ASC each month.
+Anyone wishing to discuss possible motions for submission to the ASC are invited to attend this meeting or if any GSRs or GSR Alt.'s or others wanting to learn more about ASC policy or procedures are also invited to attend these meetings - iv) Receives "New Business" motions from ASC participants during the ASC meeting and reviews them for clarity and affected Policy - v) The NDANA Policy Committee funds may also be used to hold policy workshops ee) Campout Subcommittee Chairperson Qualifications - i) Suggested two years clean time - ii) Has the willingness, time and resources to serve - iii) Working knowledge of the Twelve Steps, Traditions and Concepts of NAiv) Previous experience working on the Campout committee ff) Campout Subcommittee Chairperson Responsibilities

 - i) Gives verbal and written report at ASC and if unable to attend sends someone preferably a committee member to ASC with one - ii) Locates and puts deposit for next year's campout weekend - iii) Is provided with an annual budget and seed money.
-Money from the budget can be used as a deposit for next year's reservation after current year's campout takes place - iv) Shall put on campout reserved the previous year, but to happen no later than Labor Day weekend - v) Organizes, sets time, and leads committee meetings - vi) Additional money accumulated after campout will be used for Merchandise for the following year's campout - vii) Responsible for inventory storage - viii) Responsible for finding, keeping, and maintaining contract for storage facility (6/8/18) - ix) Responsible for maintaining inventory log at storage unit - x) Responsible for inventory audits twice yearly prior to February and July ASC (6/8/18) - xi) Responsible for keeping keys to storage facility along with Vice Chair and Special Events Chair (6/8/18)
+Money from the budget can be used as a deposit for next year's reservation after current year's campout takes place - iv) Shall put on campout reserved the previous year, but to happen no later than Labor Day weekend - v) Organizes, sets time, and leads committee meetings - vi) Additional money accumulated after campout will be used for - Merchandise for the following year's campout - vii) Shares responsibility for inventory storage with Special Events facility (6/8/18)